New York Institute of Technology: Athletics

-The New York Tech (NYIT) athletic teams were called the Bears.
+The New York Tech (NYIT) athletic teams are called the Bears.
 The institute was a member of the NCAA Division II ranks, primarily competing in the East Coast Conference (ECC; originally called as the New York Collegiate Athletic Conference (NYCAC) until after the 2005–06 academic year) from 1989–90 until their last season of competition in the 2019–20 school year before the institute announced its suspension until further notice.

-NYIT sponsored an intercollegiate athletics program in 13 varsity teams.
-Men's sports included baseball, basketball, cross country, lacrosse, soccer and track & field; while women's sports included basketball, cross country, lacrosse, soccer, softball and track & field.

-NYIT's intercollegiate competitive sports teams, include its four-time NCAA Division II national champion lacrosse team.
-In 2019, NYIT became a College World Series team.
+NYIT sponsored an intercollegiate competitive athletics program with 13 varsity teams.
+Men's sports included baseball, basketball, cross country, lacrosse, soccer and track & field; while women's sports included basketball, cross country, lacrosse, soccer, softball and track & field; its lacrosse team was a four-time NCAA Division II national champion team and, in 2019, NYIT became a College World Series team in baseball.

 NYIT announced in August 2020 that the Bears would suspend its NCAA Division II intercollegiate athletics for at least two years.
-However, it hasn't yet returned to active competition as of the 2022–23 academic year.
+However, it didn't return to active competition, as of the 2022–23 academic year.
+In June 2026, NYIT announced it would return to competition, sponsoring a sprint football team as part of the Collegiate Sprint Football League.